chrisberkhout/soundcloud_finder/README.md

 The code is rough and could be refactored for readability.

-The results could be visualized by generating a HTML report.
+The results could be visualized by generating an HTML report.

 To improve performance without changing the general approach, the following steps could be taken: